cose-wg/HPKE/draft-ietf-cose-hpke.md

    kem id:  This parameter is used to identify the Key Encapsulation
        Mechanisms (KEM).
 The registry for KEMs has been established with RFC 9180.
-This parameter is optional since the kid may be used to determine the KEM.
+This parameter is optional since the key identifier (kid) may be used to discover the KEM.

    kdf id: This parameter contains the Key Derivation Functions (KDF)
       identifier.
 The registry containing the KDF ids has been established